This easy almond buttercream frosting recipe is made with butter and powdered sugar. This frosting is perfect for decorating cakes and cupcakes.

 Frequently asked questions

 Add a few drops of food coloring to the butter.
-You can also dress it with natural coloring by replacing the milk with beet juice, for example.
+You can also dress it with natural coloring by replacing the milk with beet juice.

-Yes, you can certainly use margarine.
-The taste will be slightly different, and in my experience, the cream will also be slightly firmer.
+Yes, you can definitely use margarine.
+The taste may be slightly different, and in my experience, the cream tends to be a bit firmer.

-Whipping the butter for at least 10 minutes will make it almost white.
-You can also mix in a little white food coloring if you want really white buttercream.
-There is also a big difference in color between different colors of butter.
-The whiter your butter is, the nicer the color will be.
+Whipping the butter for at least 10 minutes will turn it nearly white.
+If you want an even whiter buttercream, you can mix in a little white food coloring.
+Additionally, different types of butter can vary significantly in color.
+The whiter your butter is, the better the color of your final product will be.

 Yes, you can, but you will never get the cream as airy as with a (hand) mixer.
-It also becomes a lot less white because you beat less air into it by hand.
+It also becomes much less white because you beat less air into it by hand.

 Storage